 How you’re taught

-20 hours of classroom time
+20 hours of online, live teaching time with our expert academic.

 What you'll gain